nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for your Task Manager.
 4. Open a command terminal, cd into the folder where you placed the jar file, and run the following command to start the application: `java -jar "CS2113-T10-4.SpendSwift.jar".`
-5. The application will start, and any existing tasks will be loaded from the folder spendswift with 2 text files in it, expense.txt and category.txt.
-If this file doesn't exist, it will be created automatically when tasks are saved after exiting the program properly.
+5. The application will start, and any existing expenses, categories and budgets will be loaded from the folder spendswift with 2 text files in it, expense.txt and category.txt.
+   - If this file doesn't exist, it will be created automatically when expenses, categories and budgets are saved after exiting the program properly.

 Your command terminal should look similar to the one below.